daidanie/gitbasics/README.md

 # gitbasics
-The very basics of git
+The very basics
+of git
+this is not easy